The Structure of the Majorana Clifford Group: Majorana Strings

 \section{Majorana Strings}

-To describe strings of fundamental Majorana fermion operators and the superoperators that map between them, it is most convenient to use the language of symplectic projective representations over the binary field $\F$.
+To describe operator products of fundamental Majorana fermion modes and the superoperators that map between them, it is most convenient to use the language of vector spaces over the binary field $\F \equiv (\{0, 1\}, +, \cdot)$.
 This construction follows analogous (and equivalent) programs applied to ordinary Pauli strings \cite{gross_hudsons_theorem_finite_2006}.